jackyhans1/Multimodal-Stress-state-recognition/README.md

 This project is inspired by the privileged learning strategy proposed in:

-**MARS: Motion-Augmented RGB Stream Distillation for Action Recognition**
+**MARS: Motion-Augmented RGB Stream for Action Recognition**
-By T. Piergiovanni, A. Angelova
+By T. Piergiovanni, A. Angelova (2019, CVPR) [https://arxiv.org/abs/2007.12645](https://arxiv.org/abs/2007.12645)
-[https://arxiv.org/abs/2007.12645](https://arxiv.org/abs/2007.12645)

 In MARS, a single RGB stream learns from a more informative optical flow stream during training.
 Similarly, our student model (audio-only) learns from richer teacher features derived from video and physiological signals — modalities that are not available at test time.
 This concept of *distillation from privileged modalities* forms the basis of our training strategy.